christian-draeger/k6-kotlin/README.md

 ```

 ## Usage
+### Scenario / Test definitions

+> **important:** This library currently just exists to do all the runner setup and result visualization setup for you.
+> The test scenarios are usually k6 tests.
+Please check the official k6 docs to learn how to write them.
+> In the future this library will possibly evolve to abstract writing scenarios in kotlin or inject postman collections.

-Place valid k6 load test scenarios (usually js files) under `resources/k6-tests` in your project.
+To run k6 tests from your jvm project just place as many valid k6 load test scenarios under `resources/k6-tests` in your project.
+K6 test scenarios are written in Javascript.
+For in depth documentation please see the [official k6 docs](https://k6.io/docs/), especially the ["Using k6" section](https://k6.io/docs/using-k6/).

+### Test Execution
 Start the k6 infrastructure and run all the test scenarios that have been placed in `resources/k6-tests`:
 ```kotlin
 // info: you could call it from wherever you want, even your production code. it doesn't necessarily gets called inside a test
 @Test